zbeislerOSI/OCS-Docs/Content_Portal/Documentation/Assets/Assets-API.md

 ## `Delete Asset`

-Delete an asset with a specified ID.
+Delete an asset with a specified Id.
 The user may specify an If-Match propety in the HTTP request header to ensure that they are deleting the asset only if the version matches.

 ### Request